iansheridan/iansheridan.github.io/resume.md

 **kirshenbaum bond senecal + partners** (ad agency) New York City
 *Associate Director of Operations*

 Our offering grew to include Devops and I took over the roll to institute a new Devops group with offsite assets.
-In charge of NOC and hands on devops, which is responcible for over 100 servers.
-The focus is to support the applications comming out of the development group.
-The tech of these apps ranged fron .NET to Python.
+In charge of NOC and hands on devops, which is responsible for over 100 servers.
+The focus is to support the applications coming out of the development group.
+The tech of these apps ranged from .NET to Python.
 Python Django apps being the primary language and framework.

 Used: Bash, Ruby, Python, Chef (solo and server), RVM, god, Fabric, Supervisor, GIT (including github api, gitlabs api), Nginx, Jenkins, Zenoss, Siege, and Logstash.
 Supported: Postgres, Redis, Django, Ruby on Rails, Yii, and Sitecore.